 Trusts come in many shapes and sizes and protect various aspects of people's lives.
 It is always best to create them early and maintain them regularly.
 Find out which trusts are best for you or your family.

 Revocable Living Trusts

 A revocable living trust is used as an efficient management tool while you are living and then for a smooth transition after your death because trust assets do not have to be probated.
 Probate is a public process where others can view your last will & testament and what assets went through your probate estate.
 For those who prefer privacy, a revocable living trust may be your solution!
 At Seamon Law Offices, we call a revocable living trust a “bucket.”
 See why.

-An irrevocable trust allows you to appoint someone else to be your trustee while you are living.
-Think of an irrevocable trust like a lockbox, and you gave your trustee the only key.
+An irrevocable trust allows you to protect assets from the high cost of long-term nursing home care by gifting assets to the irrevocable trust.
+Think of an irrevocable trust like a lockbox, where you choose another person to be your trustee and give that trustee the only key.
 This person is someone you trust, and they must follow your instructions to manage your trust.
 Watch this video to learn more about the “box.”

 Special/Supplemental Needs Trust

 If you or a loved one has a physical or mental disability, creating a supplemental needs trust (also known as a special needs trust) provides the most opportunities and flexibility.
 A supplemental needs trust is written so that a person with a disability can still receive certain governmental benefits like Medicaid, subsidized housing, or Supplemental Security Income, even if he or she is left an inheritance from a family member.
 The money in the trust is used to supplement the government benefits.